Beth-Kavod/Story/README.md

 # ToDo
 - Create filters for searching
-- Create get posts API
-- Create get users API
-- Create get videos, audios, images API
-- Create views API
+- Create views API page
 - Create about page

 - Add +server page to header for logging out and searching